ricardomatias/openrndr-code-pong/README.md

 ## Rules

-Clone the repo, edit max 5 lines (Example: add 2 lines, edit 2 lines, delete 1 line), push changes, wait for your turn, repeat :)
+1. Clone the repo, edit max 5 lines (Example: add 2 lines, edit 2 lines, delete 1 line), push changes, wait for your turn, repeat :)
+2. Formatting doesn't count
+3. imports don't count

 I wonder if we can verify the changes?
 If we do